iebuker/hbkmr_example/README.md

 ## Getting Started

-To explore the method and reproduce the example from the paper, open:
+To explore the method using a simulated dataset, open:

 `overview.html`

 This document provides a step-by-step demonstration of:

-- Data simulation
+- Simulation of heteroscedastic data
-- Model fitting
+- Model fitting using NIMBLE
+- Visualization of Bayesian residuals to inform the variance model
-- Posterior inference
+- Posterior inference using helper functions
 - Visualization of results

 ## Key Files